Hemashrie/Customer-Behavior-Analysis/README.md

 # How to Use

-Download or clone the repository
+- Download or clone the repository

-Open the Python notebook:
+- Open the Python notebook:

-Customer_behavior.py.ipynb
+- Customer_behavior.py.ipynb

-Run all cells for data cleaning, EDA, and plots
+- Run all cells for data cleaning, EDA, and plots
 - Load Customer_Behavior_SQL.sql into MySQL and execute the queries
 - Open the Power BI file:
 - Customer_behavior_Dashboard.pbix

 # Author

-Created by: Hema Shrie
+Created by: Hema

-📧 Email: rhemashrie156@gmail.com
+Email: rhemashrie156@gmail.com